 I stay in Northern Malawi along the lake shore.
 It's a warm climate which often welcomes swims in the lake after a day in the village or behind the computer!
 Malawi is a very peaceful and friendly country that I have enjoyed and continue to.

 Myself personally, I was a massage therapist by trade.
 My heart is for elderly people and care of those bedridden; especially in remote locations.
-Right now the work has added in more of an occupational therapy/physio need as I am building on the needs communicated by the village and their willingness to engage.
+Right now the work has added in more of an occupational therapy/physio need as I am building on the needs communicated by the village for a long term sustaining.